hpi-swa-lab/qinoq/.github/pull_request_template.md

 #### Sequences in GlobalTimeline

-- [ ] the tree sequence is resizeable both left and right, this can be reversed
+- [ ] the tree sequence is resizable both left and right, this can be reversed
 - [ ] when 3 sequences are selected and one tries to resize all get deselected except the one that gets resized
 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
   - [ ] snapping may be disabled with the snap toggle button in the menu bar
   - [ ] toggling the button again enables snapping
 - [ ] the day sequence can be dragged to the middle layer onto a free spot
 - [ ] the night sequence can't be dragged or resized beyond the left timeline bounds
-- [ ] when clicking the "Add Sequence" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
+- [ ] when clicking the "Add Sequence" button a sequence is in the hand, which can only be dropped on a timelineLayer and changes color when you are not able to place the sequence
   - [ ] this can be cancelled by pressing ESC
 - [ ] right clicking on a sequence brings up a context menu
 - [ ] clicking the buttons in the MenuBar sets the ScrollPosition to the beginning/end of the interactive/beginning of the next/previous sequence